 Research has also found that telling stories about extraordinary acts of kindness can inspire altruistic behavior.
 So pull out your Chicken Soup for the Soul books and any favorite YouTube videos of kindness—like this “Pay It Forward” one from Life Vest—or, even better, ask students to share their experiences of kindness.

 3. Do NOT reward altruistic behavior!
-I wince every time a parent or teacher tells me how his or her school hands out tickets to students “caught” being kind and then rewards them with gifts or recognition.
+I wince every time a parent or teacher tells me how their school hands out tickets to students “caught” being kind and then rewards them with gifts or recognition.
 Or, perhaps even worse: a school that sets aside a special lunchroom table decorated with a tablecloth and silverware for kids who are nice!

 Rewarding children for kind, helpful—or “prosocial”—actions goes against everything researchers know about developing these tendencies in students.
 To start, children don’t necessarily need encouragement to help others.
 A study published just this year found that children as young as 21 months will help another person without being asked to do so.